Author: Jarod Bona

 Toys “R” Us, a major power before its unfortunate demise, sold about twenty-percent of the toys in the United States and in some metropolitan areas, it sold up to almost half of the toys.
 As the Seventh Circuit repeated, it was a “critical outlet for toy manufacturers.”
 In other words, it was, to say the least, a powerful retailer.

 But it perceived a threat in Costco and other discount retailers that sold toys at substantially lower prices and seemed to be doing well bringing in customers (Costco, for example, is an even bigger deal today, so maybe they were right to worry).

 So they created a policy that would limit the ability of toy manufacturers to offer these discount clubs certain toys, i.e. promoted product, etc. And, according to the evidence, Toys “R” Us went around to each of the toy manufacturers and insisted that they agree to do this.

-The problem was that each of the toy manufacturers were unwilling to give up the fast-growing discount club (Costco) business unless each of their manufacturer-competitors did so.
+The problem was that each of the toy manufacturers were unwilling to give up the fast-growing discount club (Costco) business unless each of their manufacturer-competitors did so too.
 Well, according to the Seventh Circuit, that’s what the evidence shows they did.
 Toys “R” Us facilitated a horizontal conspiracy among the toy manufacturers to boycott Costco and others.